w33ladalah/pensil-demo-app/README.md

 1. Enter your image description in the "Input Prompt" field
 2. Click the "Generate" button
-3. Wait for the image to be generated
+3. The app will poll the status of your image generation via the `/api/status` endpoint using the `workflow_id` and `run_id` from the backend response.
+4. The image will only be displayed once the generation status is `COMPLETED`.
-4. View your generated image in the preview area
+5. View your generated image in the preview area

 ## Features

 - Simple and intuitive interface
 - Fast image generation using ComfyUI
+- Polls status and displays images only when ready
 - Responsive design that works on desktop and mobile
+- Page title is set to "Pencil Comfy Demo App" for better branding

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.